Dongchenl/caer/README.md

 File Name | Main Usage
 ------------ | -------------
-dynapse_output.h | Configure the output neurons to send spikes to the ROLLS chip. reset.h | Reset the learning algorithm and the network.
+events_output.h | Configure the output neurons to send spikes to the ROLLS chip. reset.h | Reset the learning algorithm and the network.

 # Usage